LinuxForHealth/FHIR/CONTRIBUTING.md

 uses to manage code contributions.

-We simply ask that when submitting a patch for review, the developer must include a sign-off statement in the commit message.
+We simply ask that when submitting a patch for review, the developer must include a sign-off statement in each commit message.

 Here is an example Signed-off-by line, which indicates that the submitter accepts the DCO: